czi-catalystproject/czi-catalystproject.github.io/.github/ISSUE_TEMPLATE/add-a-new-page-to-the-website.md

 This issue is complete when: the copy of this page is approved and published on the website.

-**Please edit and insert information enclosed by the <angled brackets> below**

-Create a Google Doc in *Catalyst Project Team Drive > External Documentation > Blog Post > your_filename* to draft the copy for your new page.
+**Please edit and insert information enclosed by the <angled brackets> below** Create a Google Doc in *Catalyst Project Team Drive > External Documentation > your_filename* to draft the copy for your new page, with a title of the form "[VERSION #] <your_title>" and append this title with "(ES)" if the draft is in Spanish

 Google doc for drafting copy: <paste a link to the Google Doc here>